Managing your Board of Directors in a way that they are informed, effective, and engaged is a priority for any nonprofit leader.

 Get to Know Your Board Member

-Way back in episode 4, I talked about the importance of setting time aside to develop a three-dimensional relationship with your Board members.
+Way back in episode 4, I talked about the importance of setting time aside to develop three-dimensional relationships with your Board members.

 You want to develop a relationship where you get to know each other past your professional roles.